-NAME & POSITION Christopher Pappas

-President, Chief Executive Officer and Chairman of the Board of

-Directors

-John Pappas

-Vice Chairman and Director

-James Wagner Chief Operating Officer

-AGE

-BUSINESS EXPERIENCE

-Christopher Pappas is our founder and has served as our chief executive officer since 1985 and has been our chairman since March 1, 2011.
+Executive officers NAME & POSITION Christopher Pappas President, Chief Executive Officer and Chairman of the Board of Directors AGE 53 BUSINESS EXPERIENCE Christopher Pappas is our founder and has served as our chief executive officer since 1985 and has been a director on our board and our board chairman since our initial public offering ("IPO"), and he also served as a director and the chairman of the board of our predecessor company, Chefs' Warehouse Holdings, LLC.
 He has been our president since April 11, 2009 and before that was our president from our formation to January 1, 2007.
-Prior to founding our company, Mr. Pappas played basketball professionally in Europe for several years following his graduation from Adelphi University in 1981 with a Bachelor of Arts degree in Business Administration.
-Mr. Pappas currently oversees all of our business activities, with a focus on product procurement, sales, marketing and strategy development.

-48 John Pappas is a founder of our company and currently serves as our vice chairman, a position he has held since March 1, 2011.
+Prior to founding our company, Mr. C. Pappas played basketball professionally in Europe for several years following his graduation from Adelphi University in 1981 with a Bachelor of Arts degree in Business Administration.
+Mr. C. Pappas currently oversees all of our business activities, with a focus on product procurement, sales, marketing, strategy development, business development and operations.
+John Pappas Vice Chairman and Director 49 John Pappas is a founder of our company and currently serves as our vice chairman, a position he has held since March 1, 2011.
 From our founding in 1985 to March 1, 2011, he served as our chief operating officer.
-He has 25 years of experience in logistics, facility management and global procurement and oversees our network of distribution centers nationwide.
-Mr. Pappas is also active in the development of our corporate strategy.

-42 James Wagner is our chief operating officer, a position he has held since March 1, 2011.
-Over the past six years he has served in a variety of management positions with our company, most recently serving as our chief commercial officer from August 1, 2010 to February 28, 2011.
-From March 2009 to August 1, 2010 he served as our executive vice president of marketing, business development and, for our non-New York markets, sales.
-From March 2006 through February 2009, he was our executive vice president of marketing and business development.
-From October 2005 through February 2006, Mr. Wagner was the general manager of our Los Angeles market.
-Prior to joining our company in 2005, Mr. Wagner was a principal and co-founder of TrueChocolate, Inc., a chocolate manufacturing and processing start-up.
-He also held key management positions at Clear!Blue Marketing and was principal and founder of Jump Communications.
-Mr. Wagner holds a Bachelor of Arts degree from the University of California, Berkeley where he was member of the school's NCAA National Championship Water Polo teams in 1989, 1990, 1991 and 1992.

-Kenneth Clark

-Chief Financial Officer & Assistant Corporate Secretary

-44 Kenneth Clark is our chief financial officer, a position he has held since March 6, 2009.
-From July 7, 2007 to March 6, 2009, Mr. Clark served as our controller.
-Prior to joining our company, Mr. Clark was vice president-controller at Credit Suisse Energy, LLC from June 2005 to July 2007.
-He has also held key financial positions at United Rentals, Inc., Sempra Energy Trading Corporation and Arthur Andersen, LLC.
-Mr. Clark holds a Bachelor of Business Administration degree in Accounting from Western Connecticut State University and is a certified public accountant.

-Frank O'Dowd

-Chief Information Officer

-54 Frank O'Dowd is our chief information officer, a position he has held since January 28, 2007.
+Mr. J. Pappas has been a director on our board since our IPO, and he also served as a director on the board of our predecessor company, Chefs' Warehouse Holdings, LLC.
+He has over 25 years of experience in logistics, facility management and global procurement and oversees our network of distribution centers nationwide.
+Mr. J. Pappas is also active in the development of our corporate strategy.
+John Austin Chief Financial Officer & Assistant Corporate Secretary 51 John Austin is our chief financial officer and assistant corporate secretary, positions he has held since July 1, 2012.
+Prior to joining our company he was a founder and chief financial officer of The Hilb Group, LLC, a regional mid-market insurance brokerage firm formed in 2009 which focuses primarily on property and casualty insurance and employee benefits services.
+Prior to joining The Hilb Group in 2009, Mr. Austin was employed by Performance Food Group Company, or PFG, a Richmond, Virginia-based publicly-traded foodservice distributor, from 1995 to 2009.
+Mr. Austin served his last six years at PFG as that company's chief financial officer.
+Prior to joining PFG, Mr. Austin spent four years as the assistant controller for General Medical Corporation, a Richmond, Virginia-based distributor of medical supplies.
+He also spent the first six years of his career in public accounting, primarily with the Richmond, Virginia office of Deloitte & Touche.
+Frank O'Dowd Chief Information Officer 55 Frank O'Dowd is our chief information officer, a position he has held since February 15, 2007.
 Mr. O'Dowd has extensive experience managing information technology in rapidly growing organizations.
-Prior to joining our company, he was the chief information officer at GAF Materials Corporation, a North American roofing manufacturer, from June 1997 to April 2006 where he guided the company's IT function as the organization grew from a regional supplier to a large multinational corporation.
+Prior to joining our company, he was the chief information officer at GAF Materials Corporation, a North American roofing manufacturer, from June 1997 to April 2006, where he guided the company's IT function as the organization grew from a regional supplier to a large multinational corporation.
 Mr. O'Dowd's prior professional experience also includes experiences at Reed Elsevier, Newsweek Magazine and Wyeth Pharmaceuticals.
 Mr. O'Dowd holds a Bachelor of Arts degree from The University of Dayton and a Master of Arts degree from Stony Brook University.

-Patricia Lecouras

-Executive Vice President of Human Resources
+Patricia Lecouras Chief Human Resources Officer